 How to Reach:

-Modhera is well-connected by Road with Ahmedabad [Major city 98 Kms away].
+Modhera is well connected by Road with Ahmedabad.
+Ahmedabad to Modhera is 98 Kms.
 If you are coming via train, get down at Ahmedabad and take train to Mehsana.
 From Mehsana take short bus/auto ride to Modhera.

-Alternately you can catch a direct Bus to Mehsana and then to Modhera.
-Bus will drop you at Suryamandir Stop; it’s walking distance from here to the temple.
-GSRTC buses have good frequency.
+Alternately you can catch a direct Bus to Mehsana from Ahmedabad and then bus to Modhera; bus will drop you at Suryamandir Stop; it’s walking distance from here to the temple.
+GSRTC buses have good frequency to Modhera.

 Where to Stay: